nixpig/joubini/README.md

 ## Contribute

-If there's any changes you want made, feel free to open an [issue](https://github.com/nixpig/joubini/issues).
+Any suggestions, feel free to open an [issue](https://github.com/nixpig/joubini/issues).

 ### Development

-In order to bind to port 80, you'll need to grant access to the binary to do so.
+In order to bind to port 80 (or any port below 1024), you'll need to grant access to the binary to do so.

 Replace `$PATH_TO_PROJECT` in command below with the _absolute_ path to the project.